kanishkanim/kanishkanim/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Undergraduate at Netaji Subhas Institute of Technology.
-- 🤔 &nbsp; I am a Web Developer and exploring new technologies such as Artificial Intelligence and Machine Learning.
+- 🤓 &nbsp; I am a Web Developer and exploring new technologies such as Artificial Intelligence and Machine Learning.
-- 💼 &nbsp; Love to solve problems by applying Data Structures and Algorithms.
+- 🎯 &nbsp; Love to solve problems consistently by brainstorming different applications of Data Structures and Algorithms.
+- ☕ &nbsp; Spend most of time in coding with Java!
 - 🌱 &nbsp; Learning more about Computer fundamentals such as DataBases, Operating Systems and Computer Networks.
 - ✍️ &nbsp; Pursuing Content Writing and Painting as hobbies/side hustles.